 Chimpanzee trekking / Nature walk in Kyambura Gorge

 The stunning Kyambura Gorge lies in the western part of the park.
-It is about 100 meters deep and supports a lush forest and streams of waters.
-The Kyambura Gorge forest also referred the “underground forest” harbors a small population of about 20 Chimpanzees which has been habituated for one of the Chimp trekking tours in Uganda.
+It is about 100 meters deep and supports a lush forest and streams of water.
+The Kyambura Gorge forest also referred to as the “underground forest” harbors a small population of about 20 Chimpanzees which has been habituated for one of the Chimp trekking tours in Uganda.
 Other primates such as Baboons, and Black-and-white Colobus, and many forest birds can be observed in the forest.

 Luxury: Mweya Safari Lodge, Katara Lodge, Kyambura Gorge Lodge, Ishasha Wilderness Camp